Skip to content

 Set up two-factor authentication (2FA)

-Two-factor authentication (2FA) adds an extra layer of security to your HubSpot login when you log in with your email and password.
-With 2FA turned on, you'll be asked to confirm your login using a separate device, such as a mobile phone.
-Because a physical device is required to confirm your login, it lowers the risk of an intruder gaining access to your account.
+If you log in using your email and password, two-factor authentication (2FA) adds an extra layer of security to your HubSpot login.
+With 2FA turned on, you'll be asked to confirm your login using a separate device, such as a mobile device.
+Because a physical device is needed to confirm your login, 2FA lowers the risk of an intruder gaining access to your account.

 Learn how to set up two-factor authentication.